mandeep3535/TA_allocation_and_management_system_public/README.md

 Eventually, we can use `@SpringBootTest` for integration tests with an in-memory H2 database that can start for the tests and destroy itself after.
 Test service logic and utilities with Junit and Mockito, and test controllers with HTTP mappings with `@WebMvcTest` and MockMvc.

+## Auth

+Authentication is done using JWT's through the [jjwt](https://github.com/jwtk/jjwt) library to manage them.